BhaveshY/tutor-xoxo/doc.md

- TutorXOXO is an AI-powered learning platform we're building that makes education more interactive and personalized.
+TutorGPT is an AI-powered learning platform we're building that makes education more interactive and personalized.
 Let me break down the key components for you:

 1. **Project Architecture**:
    - We're using React with TypeScript for the frontend
    - Supabase for our backend and authentication
-   - Multiple AI models integrated through LiteLLM
+   - DeepSeek R1 through OpenRouter for AI capabilities

 2. **Key Features**:
    - AI Tutoring system
    - Practice question generation
    - Learning roadmaps
    - Progress tracking
-   - Multi-model AI support (GPT-4, Grok-2, Claude 3, and Gemini Pro)
+   - Powered by DeepSeek R1

 3. **Project Structure**:
    - `/src`: Our main React application code